mendix/docs/content/en/docs/developerportal/operate/monitoring-application-health/_index.md

 Virtual Machine Out Of Memory | |
 :---|:---|
 Description | Show the state of the application's virtual machine, or an error state when the issue occurs with a virtual machine.
-Example message | Your application's virtual machine ran out of memory and died 1 times in the last minute.
+Example message | Your application's virtual machine ran out of memory and died in the last 5 minutes.
 Warning Threshold | Not used.
 Critical Threshold | If the JVM process has run out of memory and the application's virtual machine crashed.
 First actions to take | Check the log files and application metrics for a possible cause of the crash.